smithse/TTGO-Wiki/First-startup.md

 ## First startup (autoconfiguration)

-The software will try to automatically detect the board type you are using (based on the state of some input pints on boot time).
+The software will try to automatically detect the board type you are using (based on the state of some input pins on boot time).
 If you use a different board, additional things connected to your board, or a different wiring of external display, this might not work (it should work in the default configuration of all devices mentioned in [[Supported boards]]).

 * TTGO Lora32 v1 / Heltec v1 / Heltec v2: (detected by GPIO16==0 on startup)
   * 0.9" OLED display connected to SDA=4, SCL=15 (RST=16)